aashutosh0012/Youtube-Video-Downloader/README.md

 ![image](https://user-images.githubusercontent.com/21958711/120100479-996bd680-c15e-11eb-99d6-a7ab9b8e04ef.png)

-Enter URL of the Youtube Video & hit Find
+Enter URL of the Youtube Video & hit Find.

 ![image](https://user-images.githubusercontent.com/21958711/120100487-a7215c00-c15e-11eb-89b7-a502d9d85cda.png)

 App Searches for the Video and provides a Dropdown button to Select available Resolution and a Download Button.